arbor-sim/arbor/doc/fileformat/nmodl.rst

 Tips for Faster NMODL
 ======================

-NMODL is a quirky language and not well specified, which results in NMODL files existing NMODL being treated as difficult to understand and best left as-is.
+NMODL is a quirky language and not formally specified, which results in NMODL files existing NMODL being treated as difficult to understand and best left as-is.
 This in turn leads to sub-optimal performance, especially since mechanisms take up a large amount of the simulations' runtime budget.
 With some understanding of the subject matter,